singularitti/PythonCallHelpers.jl/docs/src/troubleshooting.md

 ### Julia compiles/loads slow

-First, we recommend you download the latest version of Julia.
-Usually, the newest version has the best performance.
+First, we recommend you download the latest version of Julia (with juliaup).
+Usually, the latest version has the best performance.

 If you just want Julia to do a simple task and only once, you could start the Julia REPL with